laravel/docs/telescope.md

 <a name="dashboard-authorization"></a>
 ## Dashboard Authorization

 Telescope exposes a dashboard at `/telescope`.
 By default, you will only be able to access this dashboard in the `local` environment.

-> {note} Make sure to change the `APP_ENV` variable to `production` in your production environment.
-Otherwise, Telescope will publicly expose your request data.

 Within your `app/Providers/TelescopeServiceProvider.php` file, there is a `gate` method.
 This authorization gate controls access to Telescope in **non-local** environments.
 You are free to modify this gate as needed to restrict access to your Telescope installation:

     /**
      * Register the Telescope gate.